* Euro near 33-month low as growth stagnates

-* Yen shows limited response to poor Japan GDP
+* Yen shows limited response to poor Japanese GDP data

 LONDON, Feb 17 (Reuters) - The euro struggled near 3-year lows on Monday as investors worried about weakening growth in the region, while Chinese efforts to limit the damage from a coronavirus outbreak appeared to calm markets, with the yuan and Australian dollar gaining.

-Monday is light on economic data but traders are looking to a German business sentiment indicator due on Tuesday and purchasing managers index flash data later this week for further evidence on the state of the euro zone economy.
+Monday is light on economic data but traders are looking to a German business sentiment indicator due on Tuesday and purchasing managers index flash data on Friday for further evidence on the state of the euro zone economy.

-Last week data showed momentum in powerhouse economy Germany struggling in particular.
+Last week data showed in particular that momentum in Germany, the region's powerhouse economy, was struggling.

 "EUR/USD seems to be comfortably trading around its new lows and in the next few days we expect to see a continuation in the recent downtrend rather than any clear rebound," said ING analysts.